jay-j/mujoco-odin/README.md

 5. Delete otherwise-empty files.

+6. Change functions taking integers to `enum` types.

 ## TODO:
 - What to do with the `mju_` prefix functions?
-- Change functions taking integers to the correct enum types.